 Rationale for inclusion: This section of the Yukon River appears to have excellent Chinook spawning habitat.
 The profile of the channel gradient is gently stepped, resulting in a wide variation of water velocities and extensive areas of sorted gravel and cobble.
 Despite this, there are no known records of Chinook spawning.
 Carcasses are rarely observed.
 If there was a population prior to c.

 1890, it may have been disrupted by paddle wheel steamer traffic.
 The steamers would have had a profound effect on any redds present in the river.
 Channel improvements, including blasting boulders during the winter, could also have affected incubating eggs.
 However, the steamers have been absent from this section of the river since the early 1950s, and the salmon population should have re-established itself.

 Performance: In the spring of 2016, the loggers were out of the water for an extended period.
 A longer line was attached to the logger, allowing it to be located further from shore.
-The problem persisted in 2017, and a new logger location will be sought in 2018.
+The problem persisted in 2017.
+An alternate site was sought but could not be found.

-Teslin River above Hootalingua
+Teslin River above Hootalinqua